TheoZerbibi/ft_transcendence/Grannou.md

           • How tu use watchers
             • exple: use a counter, buttons to in/decrement and a watcher that fire an alert when counter hits 7

+          • A watcher can only monitor a single data property (so better use computed instead of multiple watchers)

             <template>
               <!-- Use a watcher that fire an alert when a count reachs a             given value -->